Rhinozz/BTTtimer/README.md

 Current version: 0.1 Alpha

 ## Installation
+Download the executable of your OS from releases.

+## Dev Installation
 You need Python 3 to use BTTtimer, preferrably the newest release.
 The script is to be built into an executable in the future, but for now a Python Script will do for testing.
 To install the required dependencies you'll need to run a few commands: